📅 Last Updated: July 11, 2024

 Does bridge financing require a deposit?

-You won’t be required to make a deposit, however, there are certain fees that your lender may charge when you get a bridge loan.
-There’s usually a set-up fee that can cost around $400 – $500.
-Other fees you may be charged are legal fees which can range between $200 – $300.
+No, you won’t be required to make a deposit.
+However, there are certain fees that your lender may charge when you get a bridge loan.
+There’s usually a set-up fee that can cost around $400 to $500 and legal fees, which can range between $200 to $300.

 Can I get a bridge loan if I have bad credit?

-Yes, while it may be hard to get one with a bank, many private lenders are less risk-averse than banks, and thus more willing to work with credit-constrained individuals.
+You can secure a bridge loan even with a bad credit score.
+While it may be hard to get one with a bank, many private lenders are less risk-averse than banks.
+As such, they may be more willing to work with credit-constrained individuals.

 Caitlin Wood Priyanka Correia Lisa Rennie Bryan Daly Cris Ravazzano Margaret Johnson Kale Havervold Liz Enriquez Sean Cooper Veronica Ott Corrina Murdoch Chrissy Kapralos